-The simplest and most widely used queueing model in call centers is the so-called M/M/N system, sometimes referred to as Erlang-C (Erlang 1911, 1917).
+The queueing model that is simplest and most widely used in call centers is the so-called M/M/N system, sometimes referred to as Erlang-C (Erlang, 1911; Erlang, 1917).

 The M/M/N model is quite restrictive.
 It assumes, among other things, a steady-state environment in which arrivals conform to a Poisson process, service durations are exponentially distributed, and customers and servers are statistically identical and act independently of each other.
-It does not acknowledge, among other things, customer
+It does not acknowledge, among other things, customer impatience and abandonment behavior, time-dependent parameters, customers' heterogeneity, or servers' skill levels.
+An essential task of contemporary queueing theorists is to develop models that account for these effects.